wp-plugins/query-monitor-extension-checking-variables/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/copyleft/gpl.html

+Check your variables with <a href="https://wordpress.org/plugins/query-monitor/">Query Monitor</a>

+== Description ==
-Just simply check your variables.
+Are you a Wordpress Developer?
+Just simply check the values of your variables.
+You can use it either in <a href="https://wordpress.org/plugins/query-monitor/">Query Monitor</a> result and independently.

+For more information, please visit my <a href="https://github.com/sujin2f/wp-hacks">Wordpress Developer's Reference GitHub repo</a>.

+=== Usage ===
+1. Using console( $var [, $var [, $var]] ... ); function, you can check what the variable contains.
-You can use it either in Query Monitor result and independently.
+2. You can check it on the Query Monitor - Variable Checking or your wp_footer.

-If you want to use it in Query Monitor result, install <a href="https://wordpress.org/plugins/query-monitor/">Query Monitor</a>.

 == Installation ==
+= From your WordPress dashboard =
+1. Visit 'Plugins > Add New'
+2. Search for 'Query Monitor'
+3. Activate 'Query Monitor Extension : Checking Variable' from your Plugins page.

+= From WordPress.org =
 1. Download the plugin zip package and extract it.
-1. Put the folder named "query-monitor-check-var" under /wp-content/plugins/ directory
+2. Put the folder named "query-monitor-check-var" under /wp-content/plugins/ directory
-1. Go to the plugins page in your Wordpress admin panel and click "Activate"
+3. Go to the plugins page in your Wordpress admin panel and click "Activate"

-== Usage ==
-1. Using console( $var [, $var [, $var]] ... ); function, you can check what the variable contains.
-1. You can check it on the Query Monitor - Variable Checking or your wp_footer.

 == Screenshots ==
 1. Position on Query Monitor